1. Introduction

 all the time. .transform()

-Let’s take a look at an example for multiple transformations applied at the same time.
+Let’s take a look at an example for two transformations applied at the same time.

 def standard_score(series):